 At FirstPage Marketing, we often get asked about social media marketing and whether or not it is worth it for our clients’ businesses.
-Given that many of our clients are B2B (business to business) companies, the question of whether or not social media can be leveraged as an effective marketing tool is slightly more complex than B2C (business to cunsumer) companies.
+Given that many of our clients are B2B (business to business) companies, the question of whether or not social media can be leveraged as an effective marketing strategy tool is slightly more complex than B2C (business to consumer) companies.
 With B2C companies and social media, the answer is almost always, “yes.”
 With B2B companies, there are some important items that should be acknowledged and addressed before putting together a social media strategy.

 At FirstPage, we love working with clients to develop social media strategies that makes sense for their business.
 In order to ensure that our clients are getting the best value from their digital marketing efforts, we ask them to answer the following questions before investing in social media.

 Q1: Are my target customers on social media?
 If so, which platforms?

 Social media marketing isn’t about targeting the biggest audience; it’s about targeting the right audience.
 There are far too many B2B businesses out there, spending thousands of dollars each month on social media marketing when their customers aren’t active on social media.
 Also, before you start any social media marketing, you should first determine which social media platforms your customers are on.
 Facebook is usually a good place to start but what about Twitter, Instagram, and Snapchat?
 If your customers aren’t active on any of these platforms, then spending time trying to reach them there is a waste of your marketing budget.
 Think of it like this: you wouldn’t advertise your products/services in the local newspaper if your customers didn’t read it.